 However right now I still don't know what would be the right approach to solve this issue.
 Sorry for the inconvenience.

-#16 Updated by Dru Lavigne almost 2 years ago
+#16 Updated by Dru Lavigne over 2 years ago

 - Status changed from Passed Testing to Done

 - Needs Doc changed from Yes to No

 - Needs Merging changed from Yes to No